piterbud/Password-Generator-App/README.md

 This is very usefull application to generate passwords.
 * You can easily choose any password length and structure (letters, numbers, symbols).
 * Once you've generated your password, you can copy it to your clipboard with one click.
-* All inscriptions on the website are in English.
+* The app is in English.

 ### Other features:
 * The application is **responsive** and can be used on desktop computers, tablets and smartphones.